aresuarez/geneva_libraries_app/README.md

 ## Description

-The database for the libraries schedule is under assets/library_schedules.json
+The database for the libraries schedule is under assets/library_schedules.json.
 In case it is out of date, please open a PR and I will update it.

+## Contributing

-Run ``flutter pub run build_runner build --delete-conflicting-outputs`` for model related code generation.
+Before committing changes ensure generated files are up to date by running: ``flutter pub run build_runner build --delete-conflicting-outputs``